7RU7H/Archive/Brain-Hacking/Actions/Learning-To-Hack.md

 	- **BUT** Read the walkthroughes afterwards anyway if you succeed.
 0xDF is good choice for Hack the box - some boxes have multiple paths intended or otherwise
 	- **BUT** more importantly you need to have a solution
 		- If you just got the answer from the teacher in a maths class you would really learn maths
 		- If you never got help from a teacher then you never learn some the assumptions and shortcut pieces of information that required for more complex thinking surrounding problems.
-Also there is assumptive most effiecent way to do almost everything - you need these to solve more problems more quickly - it'll also make it more fun.
+Also there is assumptive most efficient way to do almost everything - you need these to solve more problems more quickly - it'll also make it more fun.
 - Read/Watch everyone else: 0xdf, snowscan, etc
 - Start noting what you do, your brain is a finite size
 - Learn Google Dorking - [[Search-Engine-Dorking]]
 	- Better queries mean better results
 - Social Network
-	- Try to be the least smart person in a room whenever possible - or remember you are almost certianly the least smart person in rooms full smart people.
+	- Try to be the least smart person in a room whenever possible - or remember you are almost certainly the least smart person in rooms full smart people.
 	- Talk less, be polite and be friendly to social and cultural norms
 		- Our brains are story driven - and stories like
 			- You: *"Hello, how does x 0day work?"* does not work they are not google or your teacher.